cemacrr/comet-licsar/source/software_version_control.rst

 Software Version Control
 ========================

-The `GitLab`_ service is currently used for hosting `Git`_ repositories related to the operation of the COMET LiCS system.
+The `GitLab`_ service is currently used for hosting `Git`_ repositories related to the operation of the COMET LiCSAR system.

 Current GitLab Usage
 --------------------

-The COMET LiCS related material is stored within a GitLab *group* at:
+The COMET LiCSAR related material is stored within a GitLab *group* at:

   https://gitlab.com/comet_licsar.